ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 Remember the details page and the `featured` parameter?

-Here is how we could fetch that from the URL:
+Here is how we could fetch that from the URL in our iOS app:

 ```swift
 func receivedUrl(_ url: URL, contains parameter: String) -> String? {